rizzini/my_personal_bash_scripts/README.md

 **Description:**
 Displays current memory usage and ZRAM swap usage in a lightweight and efficient way, ideal for status bars and widgets.
-- Reads memory information directly from `/proc/meminfo` and ZRAM status from `/sys/block/zram0`.
+- Reads memory information from `/proc/meminfo` and ZRAM status from `/sys/block/zram0`.
 - Supports two main actions via arguments:
   - `click`: Toggles ZRAM swap on or off.
 If ZRAM is not active, it sets up and enables ZRAM swap; if already active, it disables and unloads the ZRAM module.
   - `startup`: Ensures ZRAM swap is enabled and configured at system startup.